So, you want to know which is better, Waterpik or Sonicare Airfloss?

-String floss has for a long time been a recommendation of dentists nationwide and organisations like the American Dental Association (ADA) endorse the use of such.
+String floss has for a long time been a recommendation of dentists nationwide and organizations like the American Dental Association (ADA) endorse the use of such.

-There is an very strong argument that the physical contact the floss or interdental brush makes with the tooth surface is much more effective in dislodging and removing plaque.
+There is a very strong argument that the physical contact the floss or interdental brush makes with the tooth surface is much more effective in dislodging and removing plaque.